 When I first caught a glimpse of this garden sculpture I was excited, then when I actually saw it I knew why.
 It really is a beautiful piece of work.
 It has got so much movement in it, starting from a fine point then spreading out.
 How she actually made such a wavy form astonishes me.

-It has been cast in aluminium resin,and sits on small slate base.
+It has been cast in aluminium resin,and sits on small slate base (not included).
 In the pictures it is shown sitting on an additional plinth.
 I also think it would look good on top of a tall thin plinth.
 But not had time to test that theory yet.
-It's quite a difficult one to measure, so dimensions are indicative
+It's quite a difficult one to measure, so dimensions are indicative!

 I live near the sea close to Brighton and I suppose it goes without saying that I took my influence for this piece from the waves!
 I love watching the constant movement that occurs.
 The way that they build up and keep flowing in a constant pattern which is endlessly changing.
 It also creates a relaxing, calming effect which I hope that this sculpture embodies.